enko-tm/docker-skypeforlinux/README.md

 <!-- [![Docker Repository on Quay.io](https://quay.io/repository/sameersbn/skypeforlinux/status "Docker Repository on Quay.io")](https://quay.io/repository/sameersbn/skypeforlinux) -->

 Fork from sameersbn/skypeforlinux:0.0.3 .
-Here is  used the  latest stable fkypeforlinux (for now  it is  skypeforlinux 5.0.1 beta)
+Here is  used the  latest stable skypeforlinux (for now  it is  skypeforlinux 5.0.1 beta)

 # WARNING: Work in Progress, may not work as advertised.
 Contributions welcome.